|

 While experts raise serious concerns about the infrequent testing of smoke alarms across the country, households are being warned that lives could be placed at risk if alarms are missing altogether.

 Norfolk tops the list as one of the UK’s biggest fire safety ‘blackspots’.
-With smoke alarms absent in 188 homes where accidental electrical fires have broken out in the past two years, Norfolk poses the greatest fire safety risk per capita.
+With smoke alarms absent in 188 homes where accidental electrical fires have broken out in the past two years, Norfolk tops the league table for the greatest fire safety risk per capita.

-Avon ranked second (199), followed by Cornwall and the Isles of Scilly (87), Hertfordshire (161) and Nottinghamshire (98) rounding out the five foremost fire safety blackspots.
+Avon ranks second (199), followed by Cornwall and the Isles of Scilly (87) and Hertfordshire (161) with Nottinghamshire (98) rounding out the five foremost fire safety blackspots.

 Least likely to test